-What is Giardia?
+What Is Giardia?

-Signs of Giardia in Dogs
+Symptoms of Giardia in Dogs

 Diagnosing Giardia in Dogs

 - Feces should be removed from your yard immediately to minimize the chances of contamination.
 Scoop the yard at least one to two times daily.
 Eliminate any standing water in the yard if possible.
 Unfortunately, it is difficult to fully decontaminate the yard, but keeping it clean minimizes the risk.
-Some sources suggest steam cleaning as an option outdoors.

 - Bedding should be washed frequently during treatment and again when treatment is complete.